awaazde/awaazde-api-client-demo/README.md

 To use sample for php language.

    * Copy the sdk-php folder on your local enviroment.
-   * Run demo class i.e. demo.php
+   * Run demo - You can copy paste the demo folder on your server, change the auth details and check various example described there

 ## More help